 Project quality management is the process of continually measuring the quality of all activities and taking corrective action until the desired quality is achieved.
-This process helps to control the cost of a project, establish standards, and determines the steps to achieving and confirming those standards.
-It also lowers the risk of product failure or unsatisfied, unhappy clients.
+Quality management processes help to control the cost of a project, establish standards, and determine the steps to achieving and confirming those standards.
+Effective quality management of a project also lowers the risk of product failure or unsatisfied, unhappy clients.

 A good quality management plan starts with a clear definition of the goal of the project.
 What is the product or deliverable supposed to accomplish?
 What does it look like?
 What is it supposed to do?
 How do you measure customer satisfaction?
 How do you determine whether or not the project was successful?
 Answering these questions and others will help you identify and define quality requirements, allowing you to discuss the approach and plans needed to achieve those goals.